TNC Changemakers Residency Program

 X

-In collaboration with the Nature Conservancy in Maine, the maine environmental education association works to address career gaps in organizations like the Nature Conservancy.
-Careers in conservation with organizations like The Nature Conservancy often require at least two or three years of experience, yet few opportunities exist to provide that experience.
+In collaboration with the Nature Conservancy in Maine, the Maine Environmental Education Association works to address career gaps in environmental organizations like the Nature Conservancy.
+Careers in conservation at larger organizations often require at least two or three years of experience, yet few opportunities exist to provide that experience.

 The TNC Changemakers Residency seeks to address this gap by providing two-year residency positions who self-identify as coming from a background underrepresented in conservation and/or the environmental and climate movements.
 We are wrapping up the first round of residencies and applications for round two will open in Spring 2024.
 The position will go from June 2024 through June 2026.
 Learn more about them below!